ReallReaper/Rzy-Protector-V3-Unpacker/README.md

 # Rzy-Protector-V3-Unpacker
-Hi this obfuscate is modified by Hamsterious#0001.
+Hi this deobfuscate is modified by Hamsterious#0001.

 Next I will mention all the functions that this deobfuscator has: